SlavkoPar/spa-crud/README.md

 ##How child knockout components: SLGrid and SLPager get connected
+Components are a powerful, clean way of organizing your UI code into self-contained, reusable chunks.
 **More**:
 <a href="http://jsfiddle.net/SlavkoPar/066kzxjz/" target="_blank">How child knockout components: SLGrid and SLPager get connected</a>